-(3) This firearm had traveled in interstate commerce prior to defendant's has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.
+If you find from your consideration of all the evidence that each of these elements has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.

-If you find from your consideration of all the evidence that each of these elements any one of these elements has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 1.
+On the other hand, if you find from your consideration of all the evidence that any of these propositions has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 1.